kylekanos/spaceMARINE/README.md

  - `init_phi.f90` This should be done by writing your own routine using the included `init_template.f90` file and calling it a new name (e.g., `sedov.f90`) and then linking it via `ln -s sedov.f90 init_phi.f90`
  - Adiabatic index `gamma` found in `physics_declarations.f90`; currently it is set at 5/3.
  - Scaling parameters; it is up to the user to ensure the units are consistent (e.g., `pscale = rscale*velscale**2`)
- - Changing Riemann solver in `advance.f90`; currently only set up with Roe & HLLE solvers with plans to add HLLD when MHD is added in
  - Change parameters in `main.f90` related to maximum AMR levels, dimensionality, end time (assumes start time ==  0), number of cells per dimension, high & low lengths (in code units)
    - This will be later done via a Fortran `namelist` file